-- (e) Rule on procedural matters, objections and motions; - (f) Question witnesses and request additional exhibits; - (g) Permit or require oral or written argument, briefs, proposed findings of fact and conclusions, or other submittals the Examiner finds appropriate, and determine the timing and format for such submittals; - (h) Regulate the course of the hearings and the conduct of the parties and others so as to maintain order and provide for a fair hearing."
+(e) Rule on procedural matters, objections and motions;

+(f) Question witnesses and request additional exhibits;

+(g) Permit or require oral or written argument, briefs, proposed findings of fact and conclusions, or other submittals the Examiner finds appropriate, and determine the timing and format for such submittals;

+(h) Regulate the course of the hearings and the conduct of the parties and others so as to maintain order and provide for a fair hearing."(Emphasis added.)

-It is evident that by withholding the appellant's testimony that proposed findings of fact were excluded and a fair hearing was not provided.
-The only way to rectify this irregularity in the proceedings by which the moving party was prevented from having a fair hearing is to reopen the case and allow testimony in the matter.
+It is evident that by withholding the appellant's testimony that proposed findings of fact were excluded and that a fair hearing was not provided.
+The recommended way to rectify this irregularity in the proceedings by which this moving party was prevented from having a fair hearing is to reopen the case and allow the Appellant's testimony in the matter.